efeelize/eng/kaiyan/work/office_daily/bonus.md

 > 3)And if you are at a big company, there might be multiple tiers of management.So we all know the CEO sits at the top, and then below the CEO might be a couple of directors, and then underneath each director might be some supervising managers and then under the manager's might be some team leads.

 # 16.If that
-> 1)The phrase "if that" is often used after numbers to mean "at the very most" [至多] or "no more than"[不超过].
+> 1)this is a really good phrase.
+You could change this by saying no more than, at most, if you kind of make it longer you could say if it even gets that.but of course no one is going to spend that much time or energy to speak in such long sentences.The phrase "if that" is often used after numbers to mean "at the very most" [至多] or "no more than"[不超过]. like if someone asks me "How much were your shoes?", I could say I don't remember, like fifty, if that?

 > 2)However,"if that" also implies "but probably not"[可能不会].
 So in today's dialogue, when we heard that a quarter of [1/4] the American workforce receives a bonus, the speaker was actually skeptical that the number is that high.